simonmichael/hledger/hledger/hledger.m4.md

 Notes:

-For `--infer-costs` to work, currently there must be
+For `--infer-costs` to work, an exchange must consist of four postings:

+1. two non-equity postings
-1. a pair of equity postings, next to one another
+2. two equity postings, next to one another
-2. they must be to account(s) declared with type `V`/`Conversion`;
-   or if no such accounts are declared, accounts named `equity:conversion`, `equity:trade`, `equity:trading` or subaccounts of these
+2. the equity accounts must be declared, with account type `V`/`Conversion` (or if they are not declared, they must be named `equity:conversion`, `equity:trade`, `equity:trading` or subaccounts of these)
-3. they must exactly match the amounts of two non-conversion postings.
+3. the equity postings' amounts must exactly match the non-equity postings' amounts

+Multiple such exchanges can coexist within a single transaction, should you need that.

 When inferring cost, the order of postings matters: the cost is added to the first of the non-equity postings involved in the exchange, in the commodity of the last non-equity posting involved in the exchange.
 If you don't want to write your postings in the required order, the alternative is not to infer cost; instead, use explicit cost notation, omitting the equity postings, inferring them later with --infer-equity if needed.